 Top > Plant Section

-The Plant Section conducts exploration, collection, characterization, preservation and multiplication, and distribution services of plant genetic resources in collaboration with Sub-banks located across Japan, with the Genetic Resources Center, NARO acting as the Central Bank.
+The Plant Section conducts exploration, collection, characterization, preservation and multiplication, and distribution services of plant genetic resources in collaboration with Sub-banks located across Japan, with the Research Center of Genetic Resources, NARO acting as the Central Bank.
 The plant species covered are the following 12 groups.

 - Wheat and barley